Simple Banana Pudding Recipe (Rich and Creamy)

 2 bananas, eggs, flour, sugar, vanilla, milk, butter, graham crumbs

-As you can see, the ingredients are simple.
+As you can see, the ingredients are simple and basic.
 Here are a few variations you can try.

 Graham crumbs